NobleFactor/roonserver-image/README.md

 # Roon Server Image
-A Docker image that installs and configures Roon Server the first time you run it as a container.
+A Docker image that installs and configures a Roon server the first time you run it as a container.

 Example start: